guhberlin/tableable/README.md

 ## History

-Check [Releases](https://github.com/socnab/tableable/releases) for detailed changelog.
+Check [Releases](https://github.com/guhberlin/tableable/releases) for detailed changelog.

 ## License

 [MIT License](http://opensource.org/licenses/MIT)

-Copyright (c) 2014 socnab
+Copyright (c) 2014 guhberlin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal